 Ski lessons for ages 3 -6 are available.
 A full day for this age is around $235, half-day is $190

 For kids ages 7-15 the full day price decreases to $195.

 Adult lessons and private lessons are available as well.

 Snowbird has a child care facility onsite.
 They allow babies 6 weeks – to Children 12 years of age.
 This is really a great option if you have little ones or a child that just needs a break one day from skiing.
 I would recommend booking a reservation online.

 Snowbird Lifts and Terrain

 Snowbird has an amazing tram that is enclosed and warm.
-It will get you to the top to the mountain in about seven minutes.
-There are 6 high speed lifts, 2 conveyor belts, and 2 other normal lifts.
+It will get you to the top of the mountain in about seven minutes.
+There are 6 high-speed lifts, 2 conveyor belts, and 2 other normal lifts.

 Snowbird terrain is a natural terrain park.
 Snowboarders love the challenge and unique trails available.
 If you are seeking boxes and rails there is a section of the resort that has that as well.